sapphire-bt/mcdonalds-uk-survey-codes/README.md

 Further discussion on Reverse Engineering Stack Exchange where this was originally posted: https://reverseengineering.stackexchange.com/questions/32129/mcdonalds-receipt-codes

-Also included is a .csv file containing several survey codes gathered for research (discussed in issue #13).

 ## "The survey isn't accepting generated codes"

 The scripts in this repository produce technically valid codes, but not every code is accepted by the survey.
 I don't know why this is as there's no visibility into the survey's backend validation.